 Congratulations to Dustin Partridge, a doctoral candidate in biology at Fordham University.
 He is featured in the National Wildlife Magazine discussing his dissertation research about how New York City’s green roofs attract large numbers of migratory birds and their insect prey.

 The graduate program in the department of biological sciences at Fordham offers courses and research opportunities leading to the Master of Science and Doctor of Philosophy degrees in biology.
 The goal of the program is to ensure a broad education in biology and specialized training for those pursuing careers in research or teaching.
-There are two areas of specialization: (1) cell biology and (2) ecology.
+There are two areas of specialization: (1) cell and molecular biology and (2) ecology.